marcussilvait/coding-exercises/README.md

-# Coding exercises
+# coding practicing

-Project for coding training
+Project to improve and practice coding skills